 Federal relief funding represents amounts received from the government to assist organizations due to the COVID-19 pandemic.
-Federal relief funding amounts total \$195,107 as of June 30, 2023 and consisted of these items: \$84,254 of Federal Emergency Management Agency funds (FEMA) and \$110,852 of Higher Education Emergency Relief Funds (HEERF).
-As of June 30, 2022, federal relief funding amounts total \$3,863,038 consisting of \$1,800,000 of Employee Retention Credit (ERC), \$610,196 of Federal Emergency Management Agency funds (FEMA), and \$1,452,852 of Higher Education Emergency Relief Funds (HEERF).
+As of June 30, 2023, federal relief funding amounts total \$195,107 consisting of \$84,254 of Federal Emergency Management Agency funds (FEMA) and \$110,852 of Higher Education Emergency Relief Funds (HEERF).
+The College had no federal relief funding as of June 30, 2024.